Incredible Black Friday 2019 deals you can still get

 The new AirPods are the baseline true wireless headphones.
 They have an open design and the fit can be finicky for some ears, but they're a nice step-up from wired headphones for iPhone users.

-Note: The price for this keeps jumping around; it's been $129 and $140 and is now in between.
+Note: The price for this keeps jumping around; it's been $129 and $140 and at time of writing is in between.
 It also keeps popping in and out of stock.
 If it's not available when you look, try again in 30 to 60 minutes.
 Read our Apple AirPods 2019 review.

 Plug this Full-HD (meaning 1080p) screen into just about any device that has a USB-C port: Laptop, game console, even a smartphone.
 It includes a headphone jack, built-in speakers and a travel-friendly cover that doubles as a stand.
 This is the lowest price to date, and it's available today only.

 One of the best travel speakers is now available at its best price ever.
 The little Clip 3 is fully waterproof, has a rechargeable battery, sounds great for its size -- and is available in about a dozen cool colors.
 At this price, it's a steal.
-JBL Clip 3.
+Read our JBL Clip 3 review.

 It's not even released yet, but Amazon just trotted out its first-ever discount on the Echo Show 8.
 It's basically a larger version of the super-popular Echo Show 5 (which is currently on sale for $50, FYI), and therefore better suited to places like the kitchen, where the 8-inch screen makes it easier to view cooking videos and the like.
 Read our Echo Show 8 review.